rcgsheffield/airbods/README.md

 5. On the second tab, "Definition," enter a unique password
 6. On the "Privileges" tab, set "Can login?" to "Yes"
 7. On the "Membership" tab, next to "Member of" click on the "Select roles" box and select the "researcher" role.
+8. Click "Save"

-The SQL tab should show something like this:
+As a check, the SQL tab should show something like this:

 ```sql
 CREATE ROLE joebloggs WITH